When Your Cat is More Fat than Fluffy

 As my youngest cat, Henri, trundled up to me one Saturday morning, sitting squarely on my chest as I read a book, I realized something: my cat might just be more fat than fluff.
-But, like most people with cats, I am unsure of his breed, so searching the deep corners of the internet for healthy weight for “generic cute cat” was not very helpful.
+But, like most people with cats, I am unsure of his breed, so searching the deep corners of the internet for a healthy weight for “generic cute cat” was not very helpful.

 A trip to the vet confirmed my suspicions: my cat was not only fluffy, but he was very fat.

+If you have ever had a harsh realization about your pet parenting and felt like a failure, rest assured, you are not alone.
+How had I let my once-tiny kitten get so big?
+What do you do when your cat is more fat than fluffy?
 Fortunately, I was able to make changes in Henri’s life that helped him get back to a healthy weight range and helped put a spring in his step.
-This is how I got Henri’s life back on track:
+This is how I got Henri’s weight back on track.

-Start with Feeding Times
+Limit Feeding Times

-Starting this feeding routine not only helped get all three of my cats to a healthy weight, but also helped keep them more content.
+Starting this feeding routine not only helped get all three of my cats to a healthy weight but also helped keep them more content.
 In fact, cats thrive on routine, and starting a morning and night time feeding schedule seemed to lower their anxiety and drastically decrease their food aggression.
 They seemed to trust that they would be fed and stopped waking us up early to feed them.
 Everybody wins.

 Have you ever noticed that the cat or dog food container or bag has a recommended serving size?
 Have you ever thought maybe it was too small, like when human servings are smaller so that they can claim it is a diet-friendly option?
-As it turns out, following the recommendation on the bag may not be a good idea, because the recommendations are generic at best and in some cases, are intended to make you run out of food faster so that you buy more.
+As it turns out, following the recommendation on the bag may not be a good idea because the recommendations are generic at best, and in some cases, are intended to make you run out of food faster so that you buy more.

 I was quick to blame myself for Henri’s weight, but just like people, cats can have emotional and physical issues that cause overeating.